cibgraphics/Vanilla5/README.md

 * Updated assets for Windows tiles
 * Adds ieconfig.xml for multiple tile assets for Windows
 * Moves app icons into their own folder in the images directory
+* Changed media query to 1224px instead of 1382

 ####Version 2.2: